ninadsp/thrift-vpn/README.md

 This project creates an auto scaling group in an AWS VPC and provisions a Wireguard server on it with spot instances.

+## Goals

+Make it easy to host a VPN server on AWS with a very tiny footprint that is relatively up to date.
+It should periodically handle security updates automatically, and also keep changing IP addresses to help better preserve privacy of the users.
+This does not aim to prevent smart services and apps from tracking your data, users are often signed in already to them.
+It only aims to prevent local ISPs from snooping (or worse, injecting) on our traffic.

 ## Requirements

 * An [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).